-Our books and news highlight the benefits of eating green because the alternatives are simply unsustainable.
+Our books and news highlight environmentally sound, climate-friendly, and humane ways to eat, grow, and dispose of our food, because the alternatives are simply unsustainable.

 – Paul Hawken, Project Drawdown